kisublee/E-commerce-app/README.md

 - Update notification is implemented.
 When artists successfully update their postings, the app displays a message saying that it has been successfully updated.

+- REST implemented.

+- PostgreSQL used for this project to keep data consistent

+- MUI library used to make the app more UI friendly

+- Type animation implemented for a visual effect

 ---

 ## Features in progress